-9.4 Where the licensable activity falls under the Regulations an inspection will be required on first application and every subsequent renewal.
+9.4 An inspection, whether this be by an approved inspector or vet (as outlined in the Regulations), will be required on first application and every subsequent renewal.
 An unannounced visit may take place during the licence duration and following any complaint or concern regarding the animal licence activity.